Overview

 The Custodian and Brokers We Use (Charles Schwab)

-The custodian and brokers we use maintain custody of your assets that we manage, although we may be
+The custodian and brokers we use maintain physical custody of your assets that we manage, although we are in

-deemed to have limited custody of your assets due to our ability to withdraw fees from your account (see Item
+some cases deemed to have custody of your assets due to our ability to withdraw fees from your account (see

 We recommend that our clients use Charles Schwab & Co., Inc. (“Schwab”), a registered broker-dealer, member